sciwhiz12/sciwhiz12/README.md

 About Me
 ======

 Hello!
 I am known as `sciwhiz12`.
 I am a hobbyist programmer, mostly working on stuff related to modded Minecraft.
-I am the current toolchain team lead and member of the reviewers team of [ParchmentMC][parchment], and a bot maintainer for [Minecraft Mod Development][mmd].
+I am the current toolchain team lead and member of the reviewers team of [ParchmentMC][parchment], a maintainer and moderator for [NeoForged][neoforged], and a bot maintainer for [Minecraft Mod Development][mmd].

-I was a former Triage team member and community moderator for Minecraft Forge, and formerly the head administrator on the [Forge Community Wiki][fcw].[^1]
+I was a former Triage team member and community moderator for [Minecraft Forge][forge], and formerly the head administrator on the [Forge Community Wiki][fcw].[^1]

 I can be contacted through my email as listed on GitHub, or through Discord as `sciwhiz12` (I can be contacted through the [Minecraft Mod Development][mmd] [discord server][mmd_discord].)